 We’re heading into the summer sports season, which means the final days of the NBA Playoffs and NHL Playoffs will merge with a daily array of MLB games.

 But despite the slowdown in sports, things continue to heat up for NJ sports betting.

 As of May 17, there are 10 retail sportsbooks and 14 online sportsbooks available in New Jersey.
 How’s that for some options?

 In this guide, you’ll have the complete rundown of where you can bet, which types of bets you can place and which types of bets you can’t place.

 Where can you bet on sports in New Jersey?

-If you can believe it, it’s been almost eight months since the repeal of PASPA.
+If you can believe it, it’s been a year since the repeal of PASPA.
 That decision paved the way for legal sports betting in New Jersey.

 New Jersey casinos and racetracks were eager to launch land-based and online sportsbooks.
-As such, one online sportsbook quickly ballooned into nine.
+As such, one online sportsbook quickly ballooned into 14.

 |Online Sportsbook||Sports Betting Partner(s)||Land-Based Affiliate||Launch Date||Promo Offer|